Low-dose Naltrexone (LDN) Fact Sheet

 Increased levels of endorphins should be expected to stimulate the immune system, promoting an increase in the number of T lymphocytes.
 This effect was observed in Dr. Bihari’s research.
 This increase in T-cell numbers apparently restores a more normal balance of the T-cells such that the effects of the disease progress are significantly reduced.

 It may also act directly on these immune cells to stimulate or restore normal function.
-There is research currently underway, to prove the hypothesis that naltrexone improves or modulates the immune system – by acting on a receptor called TLR4.
+There is research currently underway, to prove the hypothesis that low-dose naltrexone improves or modulates the immune system – by acting on a receptor called TLR4.
 Several published papers have shown that naltrexone binds to the TLR4 receptor, and has a clinically measurable effect.
 This is evident in Chron’s disease and Ulcerative Colitis.

 Recent research by Dr. Ian Zagon in Multiple Resistant Breast Cancer, has shown that it can stop breast cancer cells growing by acting on a new pathway “p21 cyclin-dependent inhibitory kinase pathway”.